forestgrape/coronavirus/controlling.md

 > 3. Analyzing missteps can be rewarding, the next antibiotics are to be discovered.

-## Spread Assumptions
+## Spread Summary and Assumptions
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (primarily through aerosol and even dry form aerosol, possibly some droplet transmission).

 Observations:
 Evidence for aerosol transmission is described in [Spread Analyses](./spread_analyses.md) and the proposed dry form model in [Airborne Transmission Models](./transmission.md).
 In short: The [spread pattern](./spread_analyses.md) shows that the cases of severe SARS-2 lung infections are high when a lot of air is exchanged between people which is the case in badly ventilated indoor rooms either heated (cold climates e.g. winters in Europe) or air-conditioned (very warm/sultry climates e.g. observed in Southern US in summer or regions of Brazil year round).
-On the other hand outdoors during the day, even in many crowded settings around the world (sometimes with masks, which makes sense in sensible situations), no increased spreading has been observed.
+On the other hand outdoors during the day, even in many crowded settings around the world (sometimes with masks, which makes sense in sensible situations), no increased spreading has been noticed/observed.

 To keep in mind:
 * Dry Air: In dry air tiny aerosol form, which are most likely to enter the deep lungs [Airborne Transmission Models](./transmission.md).
-The [viability of coronaviruses](./virion_viability.md) in the air is highest in dry and cool air without sunlight.
+The [viability of coronaviruses](./virion_viability.md) is highest in dry and cool air without sunlight.
 * Symptomatic and severely sick patients are more infectious (The section [Infectors and Symptom Status](./spread_analyses.md#infectors-and-symptom-status) on the page [Spread Patterns](./spread_analyses.md)). => (Encouraging) Transparency is important.

 Metaphor:
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission (which is less relevant regarding severe Covid).
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

-=> If a smokers smoke can *not* be smelled the risk is low; else, if it can, ventilation and good masks help.
+=> If a smokers smoke can *not* be smelled the risk is low; else ventilation and good masks help.
 => Outdoor activities reduce the overall Covid burden.
 Indoor activities and meetings can increase the Covid spread.